About the Professional Doctorate (DAc)

-DAcOM doctoral-level courses and internship clinics are done in conjunction with the clinical specialty DAOM students during residency weeks that occur periodically seven times each year.
+DAcOM doctoral-level courses and internship clinics are done in conjunction with the advanced clinical specialty DAOM students during residency weeks that occur periodically seven times each year.

 DAc-CHMS Educational Goals

 Graduates of AOMA’s Doctor of Acupuncture and Oriental Medicine (DAcOM) program will:

 - Have the knowledge base necessary to enter the profession